1Corinthians 13 - Outline of 1Corinthians (MENU page)

 In the closing verse of ch.12 (1Cor 12:31), Paul urged the Corinthians to "covet earnestly the best gifts" (which he will identify in ch.14).
 But knowing the pride of the human heart, he precedes that by saying: "yet shew I unto you a more excellent way," which is the way of love, described in the chapter before us.

-Throughout this chapter, the word 'charity' {GK=agape} refers to the highest form of love, which gives itself for the benefit another.
+Throughout this chapter, the word 'charity' {GK=agape} refers to the highest form of love, which gives itself for the benefit of another.

 1. Though I speak with the tongues of men and of angels, {1Cor 12:10,28}